Baseball in Cuba: Baseball in post-revolutionary Cuba (1961–present)

-In amateur baseball fields, the home plates are made of wood.
-The fields are often in poor shape.
-The grandstands present at amateur baseball fields are protected by chicken wire and rarely painted.
-The maximum occupancy for a grandstand is 300 fans.
-Generally the stands are full, and often fans will stand on the sidelines to watch the games.
-The stands at amateur games are filled with cane cutters and factory workers looking to enjoy life after a hard day's work in the fields.

-In 2008, Joe Kehoskie, a former baseball agent who represented several dozen Cuban players, told author Michael Lewis, "There’s at least half a billion dollars of baseball players in Cuba right now and probably a lot more."
+In 2008, Joe Kehoskie, a former baseball agent who represented several dozen Cuban players, told author Michael Lewis, "There's at least half a billion dollars of baseball players in Cuba right now and probably a lot more."
 By the end of 2014, approximately 30 subsequent Cuban defectors had signed MLB contracts totaling just under $500 million.

 Resumed exhibitions (1999–present)

 In 1999, the Cuba national baseball team played a two-game exhibition series against the Baltimore Orioles of Major League Baseball.
 This marked the first time the Cuba national team played against an MLB team, and the first time an MLB team played in Cuba since 1959.
 The Orioles won the first game, which was held in Havana, while the Cuba national team won the second game, which was held in Baltimore.

 In December 2014, the United States and Cuba began to re-establish diplomatic relations.
 MLB Commissioner Rob Manfred entered into discussions to hold an exhibition game between an MLB team and the Cuba national team in 2016.
-The Tampa Bay Rays played the Cuba national baseball team on March 22, 2016 in Havana's Estadio Latinoamericano.
+The Tampa Bay Rays played the Cuba national baseball team on March 22, 2016, in Havana's Estadio Latinoamericano.
 The Tampa Bay Rays defeated the Cuba national baseball team, 4 to 1.
 The game was attended by U.S. President Barack Obama, Cuba President Raul Castro and Rachel Robinson, the widow of Jackie Robinson.

 In January 2019, pitcher Matthew McLaughlin joined the Plaza club in Havana's provincial league, believing himself to be the first American to play in Cuba's national baseball system in over 60 years.

+In 2017, the World Baseball Softball Confederation (WBSC) introduced a new discipline called Baseball5 for international competition, which is modeled off of a Cuban street baseball variant, cuatro esquinas, which had been played for decades.